GiuMangiaracina/Thesis/README.md

 1. execute 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
 2. execute 'start.sh'and wait until its completion.

-After this initialization, the Spark History Servers of the three applications are accessible at the following addresses:
+After this initialization, the Spark History Servers (https://spark.apache.org/docs/latest/monitoring.html) of the three applications, which shows the properties of the computations, are accessible at the following addresses:
 - 'http://127.0.0.1:18080' (spark1)
 - 'http://127.0.0.1:18081' (spark2)
 - 'http://127.0.0.1:18082' (spark3)